openstack-archive/infra-manual/doc/source/testing.rst

 ################

-This document should give you a good idea of what you can count on in the test environments managed by the Infrastructure team.
+This document should give you a good idea of what you can count on in the test environments managed by the OpenDev team.
 This information may be useful when creating new jobs or debugging existing jobs.